DeveshShrivastava/Turno-Company-Business-Analysis/README.md

 ## Overview

-This project performs a data-driven business analysis for **Turno Company** using Python and Excel.
+This project performs a data-driven business analysis for **Turno Company** using Python, SQL and Excel.
 The goal is to extract insights from raw data provided in CSV format and deliver a summarized report in Excel.
 The project is structured to support modular code development and interpretation for business analysis.

 ## Objective